racoelhosilva/FSI_ctfsAndLogbooks/CTF6.md

 From this, we conclude this is a 32-bit executable.

-From here, we proceed to reading the program's source-code.
+Having seen this, we proceed to reading the program's source-code.
 We can observe the declaration of two functions: `readtxt`, which reads the contents of a text file using the `cat` command inside a call to `system`, with a filename (without `.txt` extension) up to 6 characters in length, and `echo`, which prints the given string.
 The main function seems to use both functions by assigning their addresses to a function pointer called `fun`.
-The program:
+The flow of the program is the following:
   1. Reads the rules, calling `readtxt` with `rules.txt`.
   2. Gives a "hint", which is the address of the `fun` variable (not the address of the function it points to)
   3. Reads the input of the user and prints it using `printf`